robsonsmartins/usbflashprog/software/README.md

 ### Build Instructions

-Instructions on how to build the project are described in following document: [Build Instructions](BUILD.md)
+Instructions on how to build the project are described in following document: [Build Instructions](BUILD.md).

+### How to sign a Microsoft Windows&copy; Driver with a Self-Signed Certificate

+Instructions on how to sign a Microsoft Windows&copy; driver with a self-signed certificate are described in following document: [How to sign a Microsoft Windows&copy; Driver with a Self-Signed Certificate](usbflashprog/third/win/HOWTO-SIGN.md).

 ### Code Style Guide